How the Pandemic Defeated America

 Read: COVID-19 can last for several months

-Of the 3.1 million Americans who cannot afford health insurance, more than half are people of color, and 30 percent are Black.
-This is no accident.
+Of the 3.1 million Americans who still cannot afford health insurance in states where Medicaid has not been expanded, more than half are people of color, and 30 percent are Black.* This is no accident.
 In the decades after the Civil War, the white leaders of former slave states deliberately withheld health care from Black Americans, apportioning medicine more according to the logic of Jim Crow than Hippocrates.
 They built hospitals away from Black communities, segregated Black patients into separate wings, and blocked Black students from medical school.
 In the 20th century, they helped construct America’s system of private, employer-based insurance, which has kept many Black people from receiving adequate medical treatment.
 They fought every attempt to improve Black people’s access to health care, from the creation of Medicare and Medicaid in the ’60s to the passage of the Affordable Care Act in 2010.

 A number of former slave states also have among the lowest investments in public health, the lowest quality of medical care, the highest proportions of Black citizens, and the greatest racial divides in health outcomes.
 As the COVID‑19 pandemic wore on, they were among the quickest to lift social-distancing restrictions and reexpose their citizens to the coronavirus.
 The harms of these moves were unduly foisted upon the poor and the Black.

-Note: * This article has been updated to clarify why 3.1 million Americans still cannot afford health insurance.